Free trade: Degree of free trade policies

 Free trade may apply to trade in goods and services.
 Non-economic considerations may inhibit free trade as a country may espouse free trade in principle but ban certain drugs, such as ethanol, or certain practices, such as prostitution, and limiting international free trade.

 Some degree of protectionism is nevertheless the norm throughout the world.
-Most developed nations maintain controversial agricultural tariffs.
 From 1820 to 1980, the average tariffs on manufactures in twelve industrial countries ranged from 11 to 32%.
 In the developing world, average tariffs on manufactured goods are approximately 34%.
 The American economist C. Fred Bergsten devised the bicycle theory to describe trade policy.
-According to this model, trade policy is dynamically unstable in that it constantly tends towards either liberalisation or protectionism.
-To prevent falling off the bike (the disadvantages of protectionism), trade policy and multilateral trade negotiations must constantly pedal towards greater liberalisation.
-To achieve greater liberalisation, decision makers must appeal to the greater welfare for consumers and the wider national economy over narrower parochial interests.
-However, Bergsten also posits that it is also necessary to compensate the losers in trade and help them find new work as this will both reduce the backlash against globalisation and the motives for trades unions and politicians to call for protection of trade.
+According to this model, trade policy is dynamically unstable in that it constantly tends towards either liberalization or protectionism.
+To prevent falling off the bike (the disadvantages of protectionism), trade policy and multilateral trade negotiations must constantly pedal towards greater liberalization.
+To achieve greater liberalization, decision makers must appeal to the greater welfare for consumers and the wider national economy over narrower parochial interests.
+However, Bergsten also posits that it is also necessary to compensate the losers in trade and help them find new work as this will both reduce the backlash against globalization and the motives for trades unions and politicians to call for protection of trade.

 In Kicking Away the Ladder, development economist Ha-Joon Chang reviews the history of free trade policies and economic growth and notes that many of the now-industrialized countries had significant barriers to trade throughout their history.
 The United States and Britain, sometimes considered the homes of free trade policy, employed protectionism to varying degrees at all times.
 Britain abolished the Corn Laws which restricted import of grain in 1846 in response to domestic pressures and reduced protectionism for manufactures only in the mid 19th century when its technological advantage was at its height, but tariffs on manufactured products had returned to 23% by 1950.
 The United States maintained weighted average tariffs on manufactured products of approximately 40–50% up until the 1950s, augmented by the natural protectionism of high transportation costs in the 19th century.
 The most consistent practitioners of free trade have been Switzerland, the Netherlands and to a lesser degree Belgium.
 Chang describes the export-oriented industrialization policies of the Four Asian Tigers as "far more sophisticated and fine-tuned than their historical equivalents".